-Report of Independent Registered Public Accounting Firm
+Report of the Independent Registered Public Accounting Firm

-To the Supervisory Board and Shareholders of ProQR Therapeutics B.V.
-Leiden, The Netherlands
+To: the Supervisory Board and Shareholders of ProQR Therapeutics N.V., Leiden, The Netherlands

-We have audited the accompanying statements of financial position of ProQR Therapeutics B.V. (the "Company") as of December 31, 2013 and 2012, and the related statements of comprehensive loss, equity and cash flows for the year ended December 31, 2013 and the period from February 21, 2012 (date of inception of the Company) through December 31, 2012 (the "Financial Statements").
+We have audited the accompanying statements of financial position of ProQR Therapeutics N.V. ("the Company") as of December 31, 2014 and 2013, and the related statements of comprehensive loss, changes in equity, and cash flows for each of the years ended December 31, 2014 and 2013 and for the period February 21, 2012 through December 31, 2012.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on the financial statements based on our audits.

-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and International Standards on Auditing.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The Company is not required to have, nor were we engaged to perform, an audit of its internal controls over financial reporting.
+The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
-Accordingly, we do not express such opinion.
+Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the accompanying Financial Statements present fairly, in all material respects, the financial position of the Company as of December 31, 2013 and December 31, 2012, the results of their operations and their cash flows for the year ending December 31, 2013 and the period from February 21, 2012 (date of inception of the Company) through December 31, 2012 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of ProQR Therapeutics N.V. as at December 31, 2014 and 2013, and the results of their operations and their cash flows for each of the years ended December 31, 2014 and 2013 and for the period February 21, 2012 through December 31, 2012, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.